Election night '24: Kamala Harris-Donald Trump contest poses tough coverage issues for networks

 "This election night isn't happening on TV in a vacuum," says ABC vice president/Washington D.C. bureau chief Rick Klein.
 "We're going to be very much attuned to what's going on online, and what's spreading.
 The first line of reporting is to take a piece of information and report it out, and try to figure out whether it's true.
 We'll have a team of visual verification experts standing by and also a big 'Ballot Watch' team with reporters assigned to battleground states to see what's happening in real time."

-NBC News has plans in place for two layers of embeds, with some 30 journalists, or so-called "County Captains," stationed at swing state polling sites to report on developments, or debunk falsehoods that may have made their way onto social media.
-NBC also has a group of reporters known as "Deciders" who live in swing state communities where they've developed contacts and local insight.
+NBC News has also reinforced its ongoing "Vote Watch" initiative, with plans in place for two layers of embeds, including some 30 journalists, or so-called "County Captains," stationed at swing state polling sites to report on developments, or debunk falsehoods that may have made their way onto social media.
+NBC also has a project called "Deciders," featuring reporters who live in swing state communities where they've developed contacts and local insight.
 NBC says they'll all work closely with the network's decision desk (which calls races) and the panel of on-air experts at MSNBC and NBC.

 "It's about having boots on the ground where the story is happening," says NBC's Budoff Brown.
 "We want to be as accurate as possible, by putting individual journalists into these counties where they've already lived, and where they'll be camping out again while the votes are being counted.
 Journalists need to be where the action is, and if something happens or there's an anomaly, we won't be scrambling or relying on social media or secondhand information because we'll already be there."